Advice

 Do you prefer to run more than walk?

-This is where your choice becomes a little more tricky, but for the most part you’ll want to consider buying trail running shoes which provide a high degree of flexibility, a good amount of support and a lacing system that can cope with difficult terrain.
-The key differencee between trail runners and walking shoes is the flexibility – trail shoes have more flexible soles that allow ease of movement at a higher speed.
+This is where your choice becomes a little more tricky, but for the most part, you’ll want to consider buying trail running shoes which provide a high degree of flexibility, a good amount of support and a lacing system that can cope with difficult terrain.
+The key difference between trail runners and walking shoes is flexibility – trail shoes have more flexible soles that allow ease of movement at a higher speed.

-What kinds of shoes do you need for fastpacking?
+What kind of shoe do you need for fast packing?

 Fastpacking is an activity closely aligned with ultra lightweight backpacking.
-In both cases you’ll be moving at a faster than average pace, one that is a big step up from a walking pace and yuo’ll need footwear than cope with the ground you’ll cover whilst providing both support and a flexible sole.
-We recommend the likes of the Altra Lone Peak and the Hoka One One ATR 6 Challenger, or Hoka SpeedGoat shoes as they’re both very capable and designed for off-road travel.
+In both cases you’ll be moving at a faster-than-average pace, one that is a big step up from a walking pace and you’ll need footwear to cope with the ground you’ll cover whilst providing both support and a flexible sole.
+We recommend the likes of the Altra Lone Peak and the Hoka One One ATR 6 Challenger, or Hoka SpeedGoat as they’re both very capable and designed for off-road travel.

 dirty Hoka Challenger ATR 6s